Oxygem/node-distributed-task/README.md

 + Distributors watch for tasks w/ state `STOPPED` & `RUNNING` w/out of date timestamp, requeues
 + Same as above for `END` tasks with `clean_end = true`
 + Distributors watch their own tasks on a short interval, and all tasks on a long interval
++ Upon reconnect to Redis, workers check `state_optional` task timestamps before updating, and stop if newer one